1666sApple/TATA-Online-Retail-Customer-Behaviour/README.md

 ## Tasks Completed

-1. **Data Preprocessing:** Handled missing values, encoded categorical variables, performed feature scaling, and applied dimensionality reduction techniques such as PCA and t-SNE.
+1. **Data Preprocessing:** Handled missing values, encoded categorical variables, performed feature scaling, and applied dimensionality reduction techniques such as PCA.

 2. **Exploratory Data Analysis (EDA):** Conducted statistical analysis and utilized visualization techniques to understand the distribution of features, correlations, and patterns in the data.